When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 And there are also Android and iOS (including iPadOS) apps for when you’re on the go.
 TorGuard even has certain gaming consoles covered!

-Aside from supporting Web browser extensions (Firefox, Edge, and Chrome extension), you can also use TorGuard on compatible VPN routers.
+Aside from supporting Web browsers (Firefox, Edge, and Chrome extensions), you can also use TorGuard on compatible VPN routers.
 To make that installation process as simple as possible, you can use router VPN setup tools.
 Once installed on routers, you can connect pretty much any other device and get TorGuard's protection.

 And finally, TorGuard also supports media streaming devices powered by platforms like Android TV and Amazon Fire TV, including compatibility with Kodi.
 We're talking about TorGuard's native apps here, which means that unblocking new streaming apps is achievable quite easily.

 Before we conclude this segment, you should also know that TorGuard comes with support for 8 simultaneous connections in its "basic" plans.
-If you need support for more connections, this VPN also offers plans that allow up to 30 simultaneous connections.
+If you need support for more connections, this VPN also offers plans that allow up to 30 devices.

 You can set up TorGuard in a matter of minutes.
 Download the app from TorGuard's site, install it, and you’re good to go.
 This seems like a simple procedure overall.
 Our Score: 7/10